The Number of the Beast (album): Commercial performance

 The Number of the Beast was a big commercial success worldwide.
-The New York Times reported in 2010 that 14 million copies have been sold and by 2023 it had sold almost 20 million copies worldwide.
+The New York Times reported in 2010 that 14 million copies have been sold and by 2023 it had sold circa 20 million copies worldwide.
 It was the band's first record to top the UK charts, entering at No. 1 on 10 April, maintaining the top position for a further week, and remaining in the Top 75 for a total of 31 weeks.
 It entered the Billboard 200 at No. 150 and peaked at No. 33.
 The album reached the top ten in Austria and Sweden, and No. 11 and No. 13 in Canada and Norway, respectively.

 It was certified platinum by the British Phonographic Industry (BPI) and gold by the Recording Industry Association of America (RIAA) on 4 October 1983 (eventually going platinum in 1986).
 The album reached No. 11 in Germany and was certified gold ten years later.
 It received a 3× platinum award in Canada for sales exceeding 300,000 units.

 The two singles, "Run to the Hills" and the title track, debuted in the UK singles chart at No. 7 and No. 18, respectively.
 Both songs entered the Irish Singles Chart in the same order, and reached No. 16 and No. 19.

 Versions and performances by other artists

 On 24 October 2002, progressive metal outfit Dream Theater played the original album in its entirety at La Mutualité in Paris, France.
 The performance was recorded and has been released through the band's YtseJam Records label.

+"Children of the Damned" was covered by Swedish band Therion on their 1997 album A'arab Zaraq – Lucid Dreaming.
 "Run to the Hills" was covered on the tribute album Numbers From The Beast, featuring vocalist Robin McAuley, guitarists Michael Schenker and Pete Fletcher, bassist Tony Franklin and drummer Brian Tichy.
 A Tribute to the Beast, Vol. 2 features covers of "Children of the Damned", by Sebastian Bach of Skid Row fame, and "Hallowed Be Thy Name", by Iced Earth, who have also covered "Hallowed Be Thy Name" and "The Number of the Beast" on their own album, Tribute to the Gods.
 "Hallowed Be Thy Name" has also been covered by Machine Head on Maiden Heaven: A Tribute To Iron Maiden, which was released by Kerrang! magazine in 2008, and by Cradle of Filth, while the title track has also been covered by Billy Corgan's band Djali Zwan on the soundtrack of the film Spun.
 Acoustic reinterpretations of "Children of the Damned" and "22 Acacia Avenue" were included on the album Across The Seventh Sea (2012) by the tribute project Maiden uniteD.